-Every church struggles with how to close the back door and get guests to return.
-The best way to get a guest family to come back is to give them a great first-time experience.
+How to get guests to return is a question every church asks.
+How can you close the back door and encourage visitors to join you again?
+The best way to get guests to come back is to give them a great first-time experience.
 The first impression really is a lasting impression.
-People decide in the first 8 minutes if they are going to return or not.
+Church visitors decide in the first eight minutes if they will return or not.

 - Give them the best parking (reserved parking).

-- Make sure they know where to go (good signage).
+- Then make sure they know where to go (good signage).

 - Don’t make them wait in line.
 Have a separate check-in area for guests.